Obesity: Economic impact

-In addition to its health impacts, obesity leads to many problems, including disadvantages in employment and increased business costs.
+In addition to its health impacts, obesity can lead to many problems, including disadvantages in employment and increased business costs.

-In 2005, the medical costs attributable to obesity in the US were an estimated $190.2 billion or 20.6% of all medical expenditures, while the cost of obesity in Canada was estimated at CA$2 billion in 1997 (2.4% of total health costs).
+Research estimated the medical costs attributable to obesity in the US in 2005 at $190.2 billion or 20.6% of all medical expenditures, while the cost of obesity in Canada was estimated at CA$2 billion in 1997 (2.4% of total health costs).
 The total annual direct cost of overweight and obesity in Australia in 2005 was A$21 billion.
 Overweight and obese Australians also received A$35.6 billion in government subsidies.
 The estimated range for annual expenditures on diet products is $40 billion to $100 billion in the US alone.

 The Lancet Commission on Obesity in 2019 called for a global treaty—modelled on the WHO Framework Convention on Tobacco Control—committing countries to address obesity and undernutrition, explicitly excluding the food industry from policy development.
-They estimate the global cost of obesity $2 trillion a year, about or 2.8% of world GDP.
+They estimated the global cost of obesity at $2 trillion a year, about or 2.8% of world GDP.

-Obesity prevention programs have been found to reduce the cost of treating obesity-related disease.
+Obesity-prevention programs demonstrably reduce the cost of treating obesity-related disease.
 However, the longer people live, the more medical costs they incur.
-Researchers, therefore, conclude that reducing obesity may improve the public's health, but it is unlikely to reduce overall health spending.
-Sin taxes such as a sugary drink tax have been implemented in certain countries globally to curb dietary and consumer habits, and as an effort to offset the economic tolls.
+Analysis therefore concludes that reducing obesity may improve the public's health, but that it is unlikely to reduce health spending overall.
+Globally, certain countries have implemented sin taxes (such as a sugary drink tax) to curb dietary and consumer habits and to offset economic costs.

 Services accommodate obese people with specialized equipment such as much wider chairs.

 Obesity can lead to social stigmatization and disadvantages in employment.
-When compared to their ideal weight counterparts, workers with obesity, on average have higher rates of absenteeism from work and take more disability leave, thus increasing costs for employers and decreasing productivity.
-A study examining Duke University employees found that people with a BMI over 40 kg/m^{2} filed twice as many workers' compensation claims as those whose BMI was 18.5–24.9 kg/m^{2}.
-They also had more than 12 times as many lost work days.
+When compared to their ideal-weight counterparts, workers with obesity, on average, have higher rates of absenteeism from work and take more disability leave, thus increasing costs for employers and decreasing productivity.
+A study examining Duke University employees found that people with a BMI over 40 kg/m^{2} filed twice as many workers' compensation claims as those with a BMI of 18.5 to 24.9 kg/m^{2}.
+They also had more than 12 times as many lost work-days.
 The most common injuries in this group were due to falls and lifting, thus affecting the lower extremities, wrists or hands, and backs.
-The Alabama State Employees' Insurance Board approved a controversial plan to charge obese workers $25 a month for health insurance that would otherwise be free unless they take steps to lose weight and improve their health.
-These measures started in January 2010 and apply to those state workers whose BMI exceeds 35 kg/m^{2} and who fail to make improvements in their health after one year.
-This becomes a Catch 22 position as many insurance companies will refuse to pay for treatment methods for workers living with obesity.
+The Alabama State Employees' Insurance Board approved a controversial plan to charge obese workers and those with other health conditions $50 a month for health insurance that would otherwise be $25 unless they take steps to lose weight and improve their health.
+These measures started in January 2010 and apply to those state workers whose BMI exceeds 35 kg/m^{2} or who have other health conditions and who fail to take steps to make improvements in their health after one year.
+This becomes a Catch-22 situation, as many insurance companies refuse to pay for treatment methods for workers living with obesity.